phonegap-build/docs-en/3.1.0/introduction/supported_platforms.md

 </table>

-<i class="glyphicon glyphicon-check"></i> If you would like to see supported platforms for versions prior to, or if available, after this release, please use the drop down in the top-right hand corner.
+<i class="glyphicon glyphicon-check"></i> To view supported platforms for versions prior to, or if available, after this release please use the drop down menu in the top-right hand corner.